Jay B: 2011–2014: Debut and career beginnings

-In 2011, Lim was cast in the role of Jang Woo-jae in the television drama Dream High 2, which began airing on January 30, 2012, on KBS for 16 episodes.
+In 2011, Jay B was cast in the role of Jang Woo-jae in the television drama Dream High 2, which began airing on January 30, 2012, on KBS for 16 episodes.
 In order not to be confused with singer Yim Jae-beom, he adopted the stage name of JB.
 In May 2012, he and fellow trainee Jinyoung debuted as the duo JJ Project with the single album Bounce.
 Their official music video for the title track "Bounce" was released on May 19.

 On March 11, 2013, it was announced that he would be appearing as Seo Mi-joon on MBC's new drama When a Man Falls in Love.
 On January 16, 2014, the two members of JJ Project debuted as part of a seven-member boy band called Got7.

 2015–2020: Solo activities and first photo exhibition

 In 2015, he played the lead role in Dream Knight, a web drama, as a superhero version of himself, alongside his fellow Got7 members, featuring actress Song Ha-yoon as the female lead role.

+In 2016, with the extended play Flight Log: Departure, his self-written songs started being included in Got7's album under the pseudonym Defsoul or Def.

 In 2018, together with group mate Yugyeom, he participated in the art collaboration project Collaboran for carbonated mineral water brand Perrier with American multimedia artist Ben Jones.
 The creation process was later revealed through a reality show in May.

-On March 5, 2019, he and Yugyeom debuted as Jus2, a sub-unit of Got7, with their EP Focus and its lead single "Focus on Me".
-On June 6, 2019, he attended the event for Saint Laurent 20SS Men's Collection in Los Angeles as a representative of Korea.
+On March 5, 2019, he and Yugyeom debuted as Jus2, a sub-unit of Got7, with their EP Focus and its lead single "Focus on Me."
 In December 2019, he launched the JB Collection, a summer-themed clothing line in collaboration with Represent, which went on sale for two weeks and sold 35,940 items.

-He also writes songs as Defsoul or Def., both for Got7 and the Offshore crew; with the latter, he released two compilation extended plays, Scene #1 on June 24, 2019, and Scene #2 on March 26, 2020.
-On April 13, 2020, he became the first male K-pop idol on the cover of a digital issue for American magazine Allure.
-As Def., he held his first photo exhibition named Alone on October 6–12, 2020, in Seoul.
+He also released two compilation extended plays with the Offshore crew, Scene #1 on June 24, 2019, and Scene #2 on March 26, 2020.
+As Def., he held his first photo exhibition named Alone from October 6 to 12, 2020, in Seoul.